2026-01-29 As I see your infographic posted in the repo I will add it to the "Meet" folder inside the class repostory.

 • Track the grade server.

-2025-09-02 And we're under way!
-Repository credentials will have been emailed to your address of record as of Tuesday morning, so per usual convention, if this is a surprise to you then check your spam folder or contact me soon so you can get set up.
-The initial assignments are due as detailed in the 2025-07-11 post.
-We'll see you later today in class.
+2026-01-26 And we're under way in a new semester!
+Repository credentials will have been emailed to your address of record as of this morning, so per usual convention, if this is a surprise to you then check your spam folder or contact me soon so you can get set up.
+The initial assignments are due as detailed in the 2025-12-30 post below.
+We'll see you in class Tuesday.

 • Review our guide on Expectations Management!
 Please make sure we are all clear about what we're getting into by reviewing the guide Is 435 right for me?